m10an/pylate/docs/documentation/retrieval.md

 ### Faiss index

-As an alternative to Voyager, PyLate offers a Faiss-based HNSW index.
+As an alternative to Voyager, PyLate offers a Faiss-based IVF-PQ index with an OPQ rotation.
 It exposes the same interface so it can be used interchangeably with the retriever.
 You can enable GPU search by setting ``use_gpu=True`` when initializing the index (provided Faiss has been compiled with GPU support).
 Use ``store_on_disk=True`` to memory-map the index from disk rather than loading it entirely in RAM (ignored when ``use_gpu=True``).

 ```python
 index = indexes.Faiss(